-Make the cashew cream by blending cashews, lemon juice, nutritional yeast, vegetable broth, and salt/pepper to taste until very smooth.
+Make the cashew cream by blending cashews, lemon juice, nutritional yeast, and vegetable broth until very smooth.

 Add in the garlic and red pepper flakes and cook for another minute.

-Then, toss in the sun-dried tomatoes and baby spinach, cook for about 2 minutes or until the spinach is wilted.
+Then, toss in the sun-dried tomatoes and cook for about 2 minutes.

 Top with vegan parmesan if you’d like, serve, and enjoy!

 *Quick-boiling cashews: If you’re not someone who plans out far enough ahead to soak cashews overnight, you can add the cashews to a small sauce pan, cover with water, and bring to a boil.
 Once it starts boiling, remove from the heat immediately, cover with a lid, and let sit for 10 minutes to soften.

 I love serving this gravy over roasted garlic mashed potatoes or poutine (which – for those of you who may not know about this Canadian delicacy – is fries, gravy, and cheese curds).
 Obviously we ain’t cooking with any cheese curds here, but I’ve tried it with homemade vegan mozzarella as well as store-bought Violife feta and both are fantastic!

 I’d absolutely bring this to a holiday get together or a potluck – you’d never know it’s vegan!
 Plus gravy boats are adorable and now you have an excuse to use one.

 Taste this recipe as you go.
 You may not like it quite as salty as me, so you can always start with less soy sauce/vegan butter.